Oltre AI

 • On-page elements: titles, headers, meta descriptions

-• Technical performance: speed, mobile experience, crawlability
+• Technical performance: speed, mobile experience, crawlability (including Core Web Vitals, Google’s page experience metrics)

 • Backlink profile: links from other authoritative sites